abumusasakib/VisionXAI/Backend Model/model training/README.md

    This command activates the Miniconda environment.

 3. **Launch Jupyter Notebook:**
-   Once your Miniconda environment is activated, you can launch the Jupyter Notebook server in VSCode Command Line by running:
+   Once your Miniconda environment is activated, you can launch the Jupyter Notebook server in Command Line by running:

    ```bash
    jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser --allow-root